JamesSkemp/words/content/post/new-site-theme-watercircles.md

 +++
-title = "New site theme - watercircles" summary = "Watercircles, a new theme for BlogEngine.NET, is now in use on my site." draft = false comments = true date = "2009-07-21T15:58:00-05:00"
+title = "New site theme - watercircles" description = "Watercircles, a new theme for BlogEngine.NET, is now in use on my site." draft = false comments = true date = "2009-07-21T15:58:00-05:00"